UK Credit Scores: The Complete Guide For New UK Residents

 2. Open a UK bank account

-All UK residents can open a UK bank account — you just need to be 18 or over, and provide an address, as well as proof of residency (such as a visa).
+All UK residents can open a UK bank account — you just need to be 18 or over, and provide an address, as well as proof of residency (such as a valid type of UK visa).

 3. Receive your wages to your UK bank account

 Deal in cash as little as possible.
 Make sure your employer pays your wages into your bank account, so credit lenders have a broad view of your income.

 Interest-free credit cards allow you to borrow small amounts of money and pay them back within a set amount of time.
 This is a great way to build a credit score, as it proves you can repay loans on time without being charged interest.